ZacSweers/inspector/README.md

 AutoValue extension to generate validator implementations for you.

 Validation normally operates on method return types.
 Everything is assumed non-null, unless annotated with one of the number of `@Nullable` annotations out there.
+Nullability is the only validation run out of the box by the reflective adapter as well.
+Inspector is purposefully stupid, you know your own models!

 Looks like this